swaptacular/swpt_accounts/protocol.rst

 AccountChange
 -------------

-Emitted when there is a meaningful change in account's state, or to remind that the account still exists.
+Emitted when there is a meaningful change in the state of an account, or to remind that an account still exists.

+debtor_id : int64
+   The ID of the debtor.

+creditor_id : int64
-* `debtor_id` and `creditor_id` identify the account.
+   Along with ``debtor_id``, identifies the account.

-* `change_ts` and `change_seqnum` can be used to reliably determine the correct order of changes, even if they occured in a very short period of time.
-When considering two events, the `change_ts`s must be compared first, and only if they are equal, the `change_seqnum`s must be compared as well (care has to be taken to correctly deal with the possible 32-bit integer wrapping).

-* `principal` is the owed amount, without the interest.
-(Can be negative, between -MAX_INT64 and MAX_INT64.)
+change_ts : date-time
+   The moment at which the latest meaningful change in the state of the account happened.
+For a given account, later `AccountChange`_ messages MUST have later or equal ``change_ts``, compared to earlier messages.

+change_seqnum : int32
+   The sequential number of the message.
+For a given account, later `AccountChange`_ messages MUST have bigger sequential numbers, compared to earlier messages.
+Note that when the maximum ``int32`` value is reached, the next value MUST be ``-2147483648`` (signeld 32-bit integer wrapping). [#]_

+principal : int64
+   The amount that the debtor owes to the creditor, without the interest.
+This can be a negative number.

+interest : float
-* `interest` is the amount of interest accumulated on the account before `change_ts`, but not added to the `principal` yet.
-(Can be negative.)
+   The amount of interest accumulated on the account, that is not added to the ``principal`` yet. [#]_ This can be a negative number.

+interest_rate : float
-* `interest_rate` is the annual rate (in percents) at which interest accumulates on the account.
-(Can be negative, INTEREST_RATE_FLOOR <= interest_rate <= INTEREST_RATE_CEIL.)
+   The annual rate (in percents) at which interest accumulates on the account.
+This can be a negative number.

-* `last_transfer_seqnum` (>= 0) identifies the last account commit.
-If
-  there were no previous account commits, the value will have its lower 40 bits set to `0x0000000000`, and its higher 24 bits calculated from `creation_date` (the number of days since Jan 1st, 1970).
+last_outgoing_transfer_date : date

-* `last_outgoing_transfer_date` is the date of the last committed transfer, for which the owner of the account was the sender.
-It can be used, for example, to determine when an account with negative balance can be zeroed out.
-(If there were no outgoing transfers, the value will be "1970-01-01".)
+   The date of the last committed transfer, for which the owner of the account was the sender.
+If there were no outgoing transfers, the value MUST be "1970-01-01".

+last_config_signal_ts : date-time
-* `last_config_signal_ts` contains the value of the `signal_ts` field
-  of the last applied `configure_account` signal.
-This field can be used to determine whether a sent configuration signal has been processed.
-(If there were no applied configuration signals, the value will be "1970-01-01T00:00:00+00:00".)
+   The value of the ``signal_ts`` field of the latest applied `ConfigureAccount`_ message.
+This field can be used to determine whether a sent `ConfigureAccount`_ message has been successfully processed.
+If there were no applied `ConfigureAccount`_ messages, the value MUST be "1970-01-01T00:00:00+00:00".

+last_config_signal_seqnum : int32
-* `last_config_signal_seqnum` contains the value of the `signal_seqnum` field of the last applied `configure_account` signal.
-This field can be used to determine whether a sent configuration signal has been processed.
-(If there were no applied configuration signals, the value will be `0`.)
+   The value of the ``signal_seqnum`` field of the latest applied `ConfigureAccount`_ message.
+This field, along with ``last_config_signal_ts`` can be used to determine whether a sent `ConfigureAccount`_ message has been successfully processed.
+If there were no applied `ConfigureAccount`_ messages, the value MUST be `0`.

+creation_date : date
-* `creation_date` is the date on which the account was created.
+   The date on which the account was created.

-* `negligible_amount` is the maximum amount which is considered negligible.
-It is used to: 1) decide whether an account can be safely deleted; 2) decide whether a transfer is insignificant.
-Will always be non-negative.

-* `status` (a 32-bit integer) contains status bit-flags (see `models.Account`).

-* `config` contains the value of the `config` field of the most recently applied account configuration signal that contained a valid account configuration.
-This field can be used to determine whether a requested configuration change has been successfully applied.
-(Note that when the `config` field of an account configuration signal contains an invalid configuration, the signal MUST be applied, but the `config` SHOULD NOT be updated.)
+negligible_amount : float
+   The value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ messages.

+status : int32
+   Status bit-flags.
+TODO

+config : string
+   The value of the ``config`` field in the latest applied `ConfigureAccount`_ messages.

+signal_ts : date-time
-* `signal_ts` is the moment at which this signal was emitted (the message's timestamp).
+   The moment at which this signal was emitted (the message's timestamp).

+signal_ttl : int32
-* `signal_ttl` is the time-to-live (in seconds) for this signal.
-The signal SHOULD be ignored if more than `signal_ttl` seconds have elapsed since the signal was emitted (`signal_ts`).
-Will always be bigger than `0.0`.
+   The time-to-live (in seconds) for this signal.
+The signal MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the signal was emitted (``signal_ts``).
+This MUST be a positive number.

+creditor_identity : string
-* `creditor_identity` is a string, which (along with `debtor_id`)
-  identifies the account.
-Different server implementations may use different formats for the identifier.
-Note that while `creditor_id` could be a "local" identifier, recognized only by the system that created the account, `creditor_identity` is always a globally recognized identifier.
+   A string which (along with ``debtor_id``) globally identifies the account.
+Different server implementations may use different formats for this string.
+Note that ``creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
+This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the removed account (an IBAN for example).

+last_transfer_seqnum : int64
+   TODO.
+MUST ba a non-negative number.
+Identifies the last account commit.
+If there were no previous account commits, the value will have its lower 40 bits set to `0x0000000000`, and its higher 24 bits calculated from `creation_date` (the number of days since Jan 1st, 1970).

+.. [#] ``change_ts`` and ``change_seqnum`` can be used to reliably
+  determine the correct order in a sequence of changes, even if they occured in a very short period of time.
+When considering two changes, the ``change_ts`` fields MUST be compared first, and only if they are equal, the ``change_seqnum`` fields must be compared as well (care has to be taken to correctly deal with the possible 32-bit integer wrapping).

+.. [#] That is: interest accumulated on the account before the ``change_ts`` moment.
+Any interest amount that is reported in this the ``interest`` field MUST be available for transfers (the owner of the account has to be able to send it to other accounts).

 AccountPurge